light-scattering-io/caqtus_devices/caqtus_devices.imaging_source/README.md

 Installation
 ------------

-The following python package must be installed from PyPI: `caqtus_devices.imaging_source`.
+The following python package must be installed from PyPI: `caqtus-devices-imaging-source`.

 In addition, to use this package to talk to a camera, the library tisgrabber must be installed.